1-Jul-2026

 In the last 3 years, GBIL traded as high as $100.89 and as low as $99.64.

-GBIL has underperformed the market in the last year with a return of +4.0%, while SPY returned +17.5%.
-This shows that you would have done better investing in the overall market (through SPY) over the last year than in GBIL shares.
-However, GBIL has outperformed the market in the last 3 month and 2 week periods, returning +0.8% and +0.2%, while SPY returned -3.7% and -0.1%, respectively.
-This indicates GBIL has been having a stronger performance recently.
+GBIL has underperformed the market in the last year with a price return of +3.8% while the SPY ETF gained +22.0%.
+GBIL has also underperformed the stock market ETF in the last 3 month and 2 week periods returning +0.8% and +0.1%, respectively, while the SPY returned +14.1% and +1.2%, respectively.